-For almost 25 years, Lee Armstrong has successfully litigated some of the most complicated bet-the-company disputes across the country in matters involving banking and finance, bankruptcy, construction, consumer class actions, employment, M&A, and securities.
-Lee is the New York Office Administrative Partner.
+For almost 30 years, Lee Armstrong has successfully litigated and tried some of the most complicated bet-the-company disputes across the country in matters involving finance, banking, bankruptcy, consumer class actions, employment, M&A, and securities.

-Lee's representations the last two years alone illustrate the breadth of his practice.
-He recently completed a trial in New York federal court defending one of New York's largest union construction companies against alter ego claims by union pension funds; successfully defeated a preliminary injunction sought by an Indian drug distributor against pharmaceutical company Celgene; co-led SiriusXM's national defense against various consumer class actions (including the recent successful resolution of a $100 billion TCPA class action); and obtained dismissal for Citizens Bank against securities class actions, a relationship that began more than a decade ago when Lee led the successful defense of then-parent RBS in the multibillion dollar securities class action arising from Enron's collapse.
+Lee's representations, present and former, illustrate the breadth of his practice.
+Currently, Lee's docket includes: defending a financial institution against claims of structured finance trade secret misappropriation; defending a multinational retailer against a supplier's multibillion dollar breach of contract claims; and co-leading SiriusXM's national defense against various consumer class actions, including the recent successful resolution of a $100 billion Telephone Consumer Protection Act class action.
+In addition, Lee recently argued and won a multimillion dollar breach of contract summary judgment on behalf of an aviation company and obtained dismissal for Citizens Bank against securities class actions, a relationship that began more than a decade ago when Lee led the successful defense of then-parent RBS in the multibillion dollar securities class action arising from Enron's collapse.

-Lee has acted as trial counsel in some of the most complex bankruptcies in history, such as Chrysler LLC, a 42-day historic effort that involved multiple evidentiary hearings and appellate practice, and more recently Nextel International.
-Lee also has tried trademark disputes (e.g., securing a trial verdict exonerating Citizens Bank against infringement claims and successfully arguing the Sixth Circuit appeal), defended movie producers at the highly publicized jury trial involving Woody Allen, and secured an employment litigation jury verdict for famed jewelry company Harry Winston.
+Lee has acted as trial counsel in the most complex financial institutions cases and has litigated one of the most complex bankruptcies in history, Chrysler LLC: a 42-day nonstop effort that involved multiple evidentiary hearings and appellate practice.
+Lee also successfully has litigated trademark disputes (e.g., securing a trial verdict exonerating Citizens Bank against infringement claims and successfully arguing the Sixth Circuit appeal), numerous employment restrictive covenant matters, and failed M&A and joint venture disputes.

 - Fordham University (J.D. cum laude 1993; Order of the Coif); New York University (B.S. in Finance cum laude 1990; Theodore Racoosin Scholar)